Birth injury lawyers servicing Brisbane, Gold Coast & all of QLD

 Under Australian law, No Win No Fee lawyers are highly regulated.
 Regardless of how much legal fees your case accrues, you’re always guaranteed to receive a fair amount of damages if your claim is successful.

-The amount of damages you’re awarded will usually be determined by the type of injuries you or your child have sustained.
+The amount of damages you’re awarded will usually be determined by the types of birth injuries you or your child have sustained.